Vishnu275Hulk/cse15l-lab-reports/LabReport3.md

 This command gives a more precise result when asked to search for a word.

 The following command searches for the word "The".
-If we executed this command without implementing -w, then it woulld've printed all the lines with the substring "The" which includes words like "They", "There", etc.
+If we executed this command without implementing -w, then it would've printed all the lines with the substring "The" which includes words like "They", "There", etc.
-The command gives a more precise and accurate output.
+This command gives a more precise and accurate output.

 ```
 [cs15lsp23aj@ieng6-203]:technical:189$ grep -w "The" 911report/chapter-7.txt